embreymorton/CS-Grad-Tracker/README.md

 The clients of this project are all staff/administrators that work in Sitterson Hall as part of graduate program for computer science students.

-Kevin Chen, Lia Abed, and Amin Zamani are the students currently working on this project.

-In the past, Elaine Dong, Zain Khan, Shane Flannigan, Takoda Ren, and Sebastian Crowell worked on this project.
+Elaine Dong, Zain Khan, Shane Flannigan, Takoda Ren, and Sebastian Crowell are the original developers of this project.

+Kevin Chen, Lia Abed, and Amin Zamani have also worked on this project in the past.

+Most recently Noah Hulse, Jaime Marban, Embrey Morton, and Keon Marcus worked on this project as a part of COMP 523.
+Some of the things the COMP 523 team worked on are UI improvements, adding new forms, bug fixes, and unit testing.

 # Contacts